 Discover SHIFT's Responsive Features: Request a Demo Here

-Day #12: Get the most out of Subject Matter Expert (SME) interactions
+Tip #12: Get the Most Out of Subject Matter (SME) Interactions

 Instructional designing is teamwork.
 The effectiveness of your eLearning courses depends on how effectively you collaborate with your team.
 Your team also includes the SMEs.